Orientation and General Information

 We will be offering a short course of Italian lessons for interested parties, probably three times a week before dinner.
 If we are able to find out in advance the name of the book or textbook that will be used we will post the information at the end of this document so that you can procure the book before the start of the Collegium.

-We are trying to arrange for a more or less formal dinner on the first or third Friday evening.
+We try to dress formally for dinner each Friday evening.
 In this case “formal” means “the best gear you have available.”
 In the past, this has ranged from a tuxedo to a clean T-shirt and jeans, though we hope most will find something dressy in between these two extremes.
 We invite you to bring and wear costumes and accessories of your choice.
 Each Friday after dinner we will have a “wine party.”
 The wine party is a time for dancing, listening to whatever music you would like (though preferably music we can dance to), drinking, visiting, etc. If you have good CDs for dancing, bring them.
 We have a CD player.
 If you are interested in other social activities, come prepared for them.
 In the past, we have had poetry readings and concerts and even productions of Antigone and The Clouds.
 We will do what we can to help you organize any such possibilities.
 If you play a musical instrument, and it is portable, do bring it.
-There is also a website for Città di Castello, which contains a list of events for the community during July (luglio): http://www.cittadicastellonline.it/.
+There is also a website for Città di Castello, which contains a list of events for the community during July (luglio): http://www.Cittàdicastellonline.it/ .

 We will do everything in our power to make this a rewarding and intellectually stimulating experience for you.
 Please remember, however, that foreign travel, no matter how well planned or organized, always comes with its challenges and frustrations.
 You thus have to expect that shops will sometimes be closed when you need them to be open, that train employees will go on strike at the very worst moment, that dinners will sometimes be excruciating slow in coming, that the air conditioning will break down on the hottest day of the summer . . .
 You get the point—things happen, and they are more apt to happen when you are away from home.
 We simply ask that you try to take things in stride and demonstrate patience and courtesy with the hotel staff and others you meet in the city.
 We ourselves will do our utmost to make your stay as comfortable and enjoyable as possible.